+Epona was a Celtic goddess.
+Her name contains an allusion to the horse: in Celtic, "epos" means “horse” and the suffix “-ona” affixed simply means “on”.
+Epona is the patron goddess of mares and foals.
 The oldest information about the Gallic goddess of horses is found in Juvenal (Satires, VIII, 155 ff).
 He writes: “... iurat / solam Eponam and facies olida ad praesepia pictas”.
-We can also found another text mentioning Epona in Minucius Felix (Octavianus, XXVII, 7): “Nisi quod vos et totos asinos in stabulis cum vestro vel [sua] Epona consecratis.”
+We can also find another text mentioning Epona in Minucius Felix (Octavianus, XXVII, 7): “Nisi quod vos et totos asinos in stabulis cum vestro vel [sua] Epona consecratis.”

-The known inscriptions about Epona were excavated all around the territories corresponding to the ancient Gaul and Germany, but also on the Danubian provinces, and even at Rome.
-The many inscriptions are often signed by soldiers, and found close to settlements, which seems to mean that the inscriptions reveal, especially in the East, not an indigenous cult, but a military cult.
+The known inscriptions about Epona were excavated all around the territories corresponding to ancient Gaul and Germany, but also on the Danubian provinces, and even at Rome.
+The many inscriptions are often signed by soldiers, and found close to settlements, which seems to suggest that the inscriptions reveal, especially in the East, not an indigenous cult, but a military cult.

+In the second type of representation, the goddess is surrounded by horses (which she sometimes feeds).
+Such representations are found mostly in central Gaul.
+There is yet another way to represent Epona: she may be lying on a horse, half-naked (as found in Allerey, Burgundy).
 Her attributes are usually the cornucopia or peg.
 She is sometimes accompanied by a dog and is sometimes accompanied by gods, goddesses or spirits (local Mars, Hercules, or Silvanus depictions are frequently found).

 When we have to study a Celtic deity, it is often useful to compare it with what is known of the Celtic tradition which has left mythological writings in Ireland.
-Even though the recording of mythological Celtic Ireland (and Wales) started at the beginning of the Middle Ages, and applies mainly to the British Isles, but it is sometimes useful to try to establish links with the old Celtic traditions in which these stories come from.
+Even though the recording of mythological Celtic Ireland (and Wales) started at the beginning of the Middle Ages, and applies mainly to the British Isles, it is sometimes useful to try to establish links with the old Celtic traditions in which these stories came from.